mitre/microsoft-sql-server-2014-instance-stig-baseline/README.md

 [top](#table-of-contents)
 ### Testing the Profile Controls
 The Gemfile provided contains all the necessary ruby dependencies for checking the profile controls.
-The Gemfile provided contains all the necessary ruby dependencies for checking the profile controls.
 #### Requirements
 All action are conducted using `ruby` (gemstone/programming language).
 Currently `inspec` commands have been tested with ruby version 3.1.2.
 A higher version of ruby is not guaranteed to